Gxnum/dotfiles/README.md

   normal:
     family: "MesloLGS NF"
 ```
-then reload Alacritty or type `zsh`
+then reload Alacritty or type `zsh`, this will put you into the `p10k configure`.